-The TCAA Food Pantry, located at the Escalante Center at 2150 E. Orange Street, provides emergency food boxes for individuals and families in immediate need.
+The TCAA Food Pantry, located at the TCAA Jenny Norton and Bob Ramsey Center (2146 E. Apache Blvd., Tempe), provides emergency food boxes for individuals and families in immediate need.
 The Pantry is open Monday through Friday from 9 a.m. to noon and on Tuesday and Thursday evenings from 4:30 to 6:30 p.m.
 Emergency food boxes are also available by request to those who are homebound.

 The Pantry accepts food donations during normal business hours.
 Small donations can be dropped off at the reception window.
 Larger donations, such as bagged/boxed citrus and water should be brought to the loading doors in the rear of the facility.
 Pre-prepared meals are accepted for use in I-HELP.